Cellular-Imaging-Amsterdam-UMC/BIOMERO.importer/README.md

-# OMERO Automated Data Import (ADI) System
+# BIOMERO.importer (OMERO ADI) System

+> **Note:** This system was formerly known as "OMERO Automated Data Import (ADI)".
+The new canonical name is **BIOMERO.importer** as part of the BIOMERO 2.0 ecosystem.

-The OMERO Automated Data Import (ADI) system enables automated uploading of image data from microscope workstations to an OMERO server.
-ADI is a database-driven system that polls a PostgreSQL database for new import orders and processes them automatically.
+The BIOMERO.importer system enables automated uploading of image data from microscope workstations to an OMERO server.
+BIOMERO.importer is a database-driven system that polls a PostgreSQL database for new import orders and processes them automatically, including the option of running preprocessing containers for e.g. file conversion or pyramid creation.

 ## System Overview

-The ADI system consists of:
+The BIOMERO.importer system consists of:

 1. **Database-driven order management**: Upload orders are stored in a PostgreSQL database with full tracking and preprocessing support
 2. **Automated polling**: The system continuously polls the database for new orders to process